-- To provide the first value in form of Big Data Analysis results as quickly as possible as it has a real impact on the sponsors
+- To provide the first value in the form of Big Data Analysis results as quickly as possible as it has a real impact on the sponsors

 - Big Data Science Talent need to enhance their skills and tools continuously to ensure success quickly when a new project gets started

-I believe that the analogy between the fishermen of Kerala and the Big Data Analysis is an interesting one.
+I believe that the analogy between the fishermen of Kerala and Big Data Analysis is an interesting one.
 We have discussed several similarities and saw different challenges and obstacles Big Data Science teams need to overcome.

 Thereby, we found that the tooling and processes of the fisherman can be inspiring for our Big Data Science projects.
 Here’s what our key learnings are: